Deepak-Paul/Azure-TDSP-ProjectTemplate/Docs/Project/Charter.md

 * What business problems are we trying to address?
 * What is the gap with current process?
 * What is the solution to bridge the gap?
+(Data Science or analytics)

 ## Scope
 * What data science solutions are we trying to build?